-The complaints records/documented to be reviewed at least once a year to ensure that the same meet the effective standards set by the regulators for the firm and its clients.
+The complaints records/documented are reviewed at least once a year to ensure that they meet the same effective standards set by the regulators for the firm and its clients.
 This review would also provide testing systems about the effectiveness of this system.

 Adam Bernard Solicitors is committed to high quality legal advice and client care, we have our in-house complaint procedure and on completion of our investigations.
 Our in-house complaint procedure will be handled by Mr. Bilal Hashmi, please contact Mr Hashmi (COLP) by email email@example.com, call us on 0207 100 2525 or by post to Adam Bernard Solicitors, 25 Barking Road, East Ham, London, E6 1PW.

 We shall send an email or a letter of acknowledgement within two working days confirming we have received your complaint.
 We will prepare a response which will highlight the way in which we will handle the complaint internally within fourteen working days of our acknowledgement.
 Our response will be based upon the issues you have raised in your written complaint, we may contact you to discuss the time-frame needed to go over your matter file or any additional information we may require from you.
 If we are not able to resolve it at this stage, and in any case, within eight weeks of the complaint being raised, we may escalate the matter using the CEDR model of mediation.